 - a.
-The general duties of the Committee are to: - 1. formulate guidelines for achieving and maintaining integrity and excellence in academic programs, - 2. oversee the quality and functioning of the entire undergraduate academic program, - appoint faculty representatives to the College of Saint Benedict Admissions Committee, the Saint John's University Admissions Committee, and the Calendar Committee, - 4. obtain relevant external and internal information needed for planning or making recommendations, - communicate to Academic Planning and Budget Committee regarding budget and resource needs based on academic planning and priorities as they relate to the curriculum. - 6. identify and appoint members, from the faculty at-large, to the Computing Subcommittee, - communicate with the appropriate faculty committees as deemed necessary, and - 8. initiate whatever action is necessary to fulfill its duties and responsibilities. - b.
-The Committee's duties on Academic Policies are to: - review, prioritize, and recommend revisions to the learning goals and objectives of the colleges, when requested by the FGC; - 2. review, when requested by the FGC, the relationship between curricular, cocurricular, and extra-curricular learning in order to maintain excellence in academic programming; - 3. report recommended policy changes to the Joint Faculty Assembly at least annually; and - 4. review Strategic Priority Initiative proposals involving the academic area and forward recommendations to the Provost. - c.
-The Committee's duties on Academic Standards are to: - 1. create, periodically review, and revise academic policies that relate to the Registrar, library, media, calendar; - address policies on other academic matters not specifically assigned to other standing committees;
+The general duties of the Committee are to: - 1. formulate guidelines for achieving and maintaining integrity and excellence in academic programs, - 2. oversee the quality and functioning of the entire undergraduate academic program, - 3. from the faculty at large, identify and appoint one faculty representative to the College of Saint Benedict Admissions Committee, one faculty representative to the Saint John's University Admissions Committee, and two faculty representatives to the Calendar Committee, reasonable efforts being made to ensure that faculty representatives to the Calendar Committee will be housed in separate academic divisions. - 4. obtain relevant external and internal information needed for planning or making recommendations, - communicate to Academic Planning and Budget Committee regarding budget and resource needs based on academic planning and priorities as they relate to the curriculum, - 6. identify and appoint members, from the faculty at-large, to the Computing Subcommittee, - 7. communicate with the appropriate faculty committees as deemed necessary, and - 8. initiate whatever action is necessary to fulfill its duties and responsibilities.

-- 3. establish, periodically review, and revise -- in cooperation with the Offices of Admissions and Academic Advising -- academic standards for admission, academic probation and dismissal, and graduation. - d.
+- b.
+The Committee's duties on Academic Policies are to: - 1. review, prioritize, and recommend revisions to the learning goals and objectives of the colleges, when requested by the FGC; - 2. review, when requested by the FGC, the relationship between curricular, co-curricular, and extra-curricular learning in order to maintain excellence in academic programming; - 3. report recommended policy changes to the Joint Faculty Assembly at least annually; and - 4. review Strategic Priority Initiative proposals involving the academic area and forward recommendations to the Provost. - c.
+The Committee's duties on Academic Standards are to: - 1. create, periodically review, and revise academic policies that relate to the Registrar, library, media, calendar; - 2. address policies on other academic matters not specifically assigned to other standing committees; - 3. establish, periodically review, and revise -- in cooperation with the Offices of Admissions and Academic Advising -- academic standards for admission, academic probation and dismissal, and graduation. - d.
 The Committee reports annually to the Joint Faculty Assembly on the aggregate findings of program assessment and review, and when appropriate, recommends action. - e.
 The Committee provides consultation to institutional accreditation self-study teams.